pietro-nobili-SDG/dsdocs/docs/general/unix.md

 [summary](https://tutorial.djangogirls.org/en/intro_to_command_line/#summary)
 for a quick refresher.

-The Windows tab refer to PowerShell.
+The Windows tabs refer to PowerShell.

 !!! tip